 What We EvaluateWe review your application and make decisions based on the following criteria: ability to repay, credit history, and collateral.

-The ability to repay current and proposed obligations is critical in the decision to approve a loan.
+Your ability to repay current and proposed obligations is critical in the decision to approve a loan.
 We determine your ability to repay by reviewing the following:

-- Verification of gross income1 and any additional available income2
+- Gross income2 and any additional available income3

 - Monthly obligations and debts such as mortgage/rent payments, vehicle loans and credit cards